NormandaleWells/CSn/Guiding-principles.md

 where appropriate.

 ## Writing style
+I prefer a fairly informal style of writing.
+I write mainly in the first person;
+this helps avoid the use of the sleep-inducing English passive tense.
+I use "I" when expressing an opinion - so as not to force those opinions upon any future contributors - and I use "we" at all other times.
+Using "we" not only includes future contributors, but also gets the reader personally involved.

-You can have my Oxford comma when you can pry it out of my cold, dying hands.
+Finally, you can have my Oxford comma when you can pry it out of my cold, dying hands.
 After all, without the Oxford comma,
-I could claim that some of my major influences would be my parents, Robert Sedgewick and David Gries.
+I would claim that some of my major influences would be my parents, Robert Sedgewick and David Gries.